Mixolydian mode chord chart

 Dmaj7 - F#m7 - A7 (A Mixolydian)

 The diminished iii degree is not used often in Mixolydian progressions because it can fool the ear to hear the IV degree as the tonal center.
-One option is to altered it with a III7:
+One option is to alter it with III7:

 Another possible alteration is to change the v degree to a V7 (once again for increase the feeling of the tonal center, the I chord that is):